qrpaper/qrpaper/README.md

 3. the taproot address is: **bc1p3lpgz3246uqc87zp8ex7s7q6xka0z9g0djv9n0e2a3gqqlcetl4stwgrqd**

 ## qp-dao
 next, we will start the qp-dao, everyone who holds the NFT of the three core qrpaper(bitcoin, ethereum and qrpaper) will have the right to join.
+And you will have the benifits like airdrop, whitelist, vote and so on.

-## cooperate
+## Cooperate
 as a project please contact us through email, we can help you with:
 1. generate qrpaper NFT image of your white paper freely
 2. promote your project on our social media and community freely